 Czech Crypto Licensing under AMLFT Act & MiCA

-Two regulatory tracks exist: the legacy Czech national VASP registration (pre-MiCA) and the full MiCA CASP authorization providing EU passporting rights.
+Two regulatory tracks exist: the legacy Czech national VASP registration (pre-MiCA) and the full MiCA CASP authorisation providing EU passporting rights.
 The legacy track covers basic AML registration for entities offering custody, exchange, and transfer of virtual assets.
-MiCA CASP authorization — now the primary route for new applicants — requires higher capital, more comprehensive governance documentation, and formal CNB review, but unlocks the ability to passport services into all 27 EU member states.
+MiCA CASP authorisation — now the primary route for new applicants — requires higher capital, more complete governance documentation, and formal CNB review, but unlocks the ability to passport services into all 27 EU member states.

 | Track | Scope & Activities | Status / Passporting |